stewebb/eTWIG/design/twig.md

 #### Image

 **The Image object** is a reference of an asset in the **asset** table in the database.
-It is usually a **transparent** PNG image (unless the background, which is not transparent).
+It is usually a **transparent** PNG image (unless the background is not transparent).
 The Image object contains the following properties:

 - **assetId**: The identification number of the asset.
 - **posX**: The X coordinate of the starting point of a template.
 - **posY**: The Y coordinate of the starting point of a template.
 - **width**: The width of the image.
-Please note that the height of the image is depends on the aspect ratio of the original image. (i.e., auto-inferred).
+Please note that the height of the image depends on the aspect ratio of the original image. (i.e., auto-inferred).

 #### Text